-High levels of retention of the existing building including 100% of substructure, 77% of superstructure, and retention of facade on lower levels.

-• New steelwork to be designed with bolted rather than welded connections in order to aid their de-mountability

-Diversion of 98% of demolition waste materials from
+- High levels of retention of the existing building including 100% of substructure, 77% of superstructure, and retention of facade on lower levels. - New steelwork to be designed with bolted rather than welded connections in order to aid their de-mountability and potential reuse. - Diversion of 98% of demolition waste materials from landfill.

-A1-A5 (excl. sequestration) WLC emissions of 437 kgCO2e/m, a significant improvement on the GLA's Aspirational Benchmark of 600kgCO2e/m.

-A-C (excl.
-B6 & B7) WLC emissions of 816kgCO2e/m, a significant improvement on the GLA's Aspirational

-• Targeting an 'Outstanding' BREEAM rating.
+- A1-A5 (excl. sequestration) WLC emissions of 437 kgCO2e/m2, a significant improvement on the GLA's Aspirational Benchmark of 600kgCO2e/m. - A-C (excl.
+B6 & B7) WLC emissions of 816kgCO2e/m2, a significant improvement on the GLA's Aspirational Benchmark of 970kgCO2e/m. - Targeting an 'Outstanding' BREEAM rating.